 Offer a larger deposit.

 Another way to stand out is to offer a larger deposit.
-Not only does it demonstrates your financial strength, it also weeds out a portion of the competition who cannot afford to match you.
+It demonstrates your financial strength and weeds out a portion of the competition who cannot afford to match you.
 For example, wholesalers that might be competing with you typically offer small deposits of as little as a couple of thousands of dollars.
-When competition is tough and you need to come out with all guns a-blasting, aim to offer at least 10% of the property value.
+When competition is tough, and you must come out with all guns a-blasting, aim to offer at least 10% of the property value.

 Waive Inspections

 As a private mortgage lender, I can’t warn you enough: this option is not for novices.
 Banks love to see the inspections waived and for obvious reasons.
-If you later discover a major defect, the only way you can walk away is by forfeiting your deposit.
+If you later discover a significant defect, you can only walk away by forfeiting your deposit.
 A reasonable alternative for waiving the inspection is decreasing the normal inspection period to 3-5 days.
-It both protects you from the unnecessary risk and shows the bank that you are serious.
+It both protects you from unnecessary risk and shows the bank that you are serious.

 Be ready to walk away.

-Regardless of the source of your potential investment, always be ready to walk away.
+Regardless of your potential investment source, always be ready to walk away.
 Do not get emotionally involved with the property.
-A sign of a mature investor is an ability to disengage and let someone else make a mistake.
+A sign of a mature investor is the ability to disengage and let someone else make a mistake.
 See our previous blog on the 5 signs of immature investors.

 New Funding Resources LLC is a private mortgage lender doing business in Maryland, DC and Virginia.
 We offer private loans that help you compete against cash offers and make money in real estate.
 Click here to learn more or apply here.